 The ideal candidate will have some experience with one or more of the following: litigation in federal courts; international law (with a focus on human rights, humanitarian law, and/or criminal law); FOIA litigation; engaging with U.N. special procedure mechanisms; First Amendment law; immigration law; prisoners’ rights; section 1983 police misconduct litigation; class action litigation; national security law; and working with communities to advocate for social change.
 Candidates should also demonstrate experience in and/or commitment to social justice, organizing, and/or social movements.

-The position is unpaid, but CCR will reimburse MetroCard fare to and from the internship, as well as a portion of other local travel (e.g. LIRR or NJ Transit).
+The position is unpaid, but the Center for Constitutional Rights will reimburse MetroCard fare to and from the internship, as well as a portion of other local travel (e.g. LIRR or NJ Transit).
+CCR also works with student interns to secure academic credit for internships from their schools when available.